S-a-b-b-i-R/S-a-b-b-i-R/README.md

 # 💫 About Me:

 Hello! 👋 I'm a Full Stack Software Engineer with experience primarily in ASP .NET MVC.
-While I've worked with technologies like ASP .NET MVC, AngularJS, and .NET Core Web API, I'm currently exploring opportunities to transition into the MERN (MongoDB, Express.js, React, Node.js) stack.
-I've built a solid foundation in MERN and am eager to further develop my skills.
+While I've worked with technologies like ASP .NET MVC, AngularJS, and .NET Core Web API, I'm currently exploring opportunities to transition into the MERN (MongoDB, Express.js, React, Node.js) stack, with a particular emphasis on front-end development.
+I've built a solid foundation in ReactJs and am eager to further develop my skills.
 Collaboration, attention to detail, and a genuine passion for coding motivate me.
 I'm open to connecting and discussing how we can create meaningful projects together! 🚀💻

 ## 🌐 Find Me: